-The Best Places to Live and Work in Europe
+The Best Places for Expatriates to Work in Europe

-Kingpin International have numerous Tax roles across Europe, but where are the best places to relocate to?
+Kingpin International has numerous Tax roles across Europe for ambitious expatriates, but where are the best places to relocate to?

 Zürich, Switzerland - more than a financial centre

-Switzerland’s largest city and economic heart has built a reputation for being one of the finest cities in Europe to relocate to.
+Switzerland’s largest city and economic heart have built a reputation for being one of the finest cities in Europe to relocate to.

-This reputation has much to do with its high standard of living and the number of varied job opportunities for expats.
-The city is renowned for its banking and finance sector, hence there are a host of financial services firms in the city which draws a number of International tax professionals.
-Although living costs are often expensive, income levels are generally high, which helps attract expats.
+This reputation has much to do with its high standard of living and the number of varied job opportunities for expatriates.
+The city is renowned for its banking and finance sector, hence there are a host of financial services firms in the city which draws a number of international tax professionals.
+Although living costs are often expensive, income levels are generally high, which helps attract expatriates.